-Montgomery's Town Commons or Greens

-The Town common, or green, dates to the middle ages Europe.
+A Short History of Montgomery's Village Greens The Town common, or green, dates to the middle ages Europe.
 It was generally common land in a central location used for grazing animals and for community gatherings or events, including stocks and pillory, and signposts for public announcements (hence posting the Warning).
 Most in the United States are found in New England and many became the sites of veteran memorials in the wake of the horrific casualties of the Civil War.

-Montgomery's Town charter and lotting map did not set out any common lands, although land was reserved for the benefit of the clergy, and county and town schools.
+Montgomery's Town Charter did not set out any common lands, although land was reserved for the benefit of the clergy, and county and town schools.
+Montgomery did have at least two of these greens or commons, one in the Village and the other in the Center both defined by road intersections.

-Montgomery had at least two of these greens or commons, one in the Village and the other in the Center, both defined by road intersections.
-The small Center common was located at the east end of today's Main Street just to the North of the Baptist Church (at the bottom of Route 242).
+View of the Center from area of Baptist Church circa 1880.
+Common and gazebo / bandstand on the lower far right.
+The Center common was located at the east end of today's Main Street just to the North of the Baptist Church (at the bottom of Route 242).
 It probably included part of the lot where Sylvester's Market is now located.
-Its predominant feature was probably a platform or gazebo (shown on the right edge of the photo) which the roads passed on all sides.
+It's predominant feature was probably a platform or gazebo which the roads passed on all sides.
 This common was eventually eaten up by the expanded need for road space.
 The increasing ease of traveling between the Village and the Center also eventually made it redundant.

-The triangular Village common (right) was also defined by the main road and side streets.
-A photo from about the 1870s (left) shows a treeless area.
-But by the turn of the century trees were maturing and it was seeing use for recreation (croquet, baseball, tennis) and as a place for gatherings.
+The triangular Village common was also defined by the main road and side streets.
+A photo from about 1870 (above) shows a treeless area.
+But by the turn of the century trees were maturing and it was seeing use for recreation (croquet, baseball) and as a place for gatherings.
 Memorial Day parades regularly originated from each common and proceeded to local cemeteries.